-- 160,263 shares held by The Regency Group, Inc. All of the outstanding stock of The Regency Group, Inc. is owned by Mr. Stein and members of his family. - 325,382 shares held by The Regency Group II and Regency Square II.
-Mr. Stein is a general partner of both partnerships. - 4,000 shares held for the benefit of Mr. Stein by the Wellhouse Trust.
-Mr. Stein has investment power with respect to such shares. - 24,201 shares held in grantor retained annuity trusts of which Mr. Stein is the trustee and his children are the beneficiaries.
+160,263 shares held by The Regency Group, Inc. All of the outstanding stock of The Regency Group, Inc. is owned by Mr. Stein and members of his family.

+325,382 shares held by The Regency Group II and Regency Square II.
+Mr. Stein is a general partner of both partnerships.
+4,000 shares held for the benefit of Mr. Stein by the Wellhouse Trust.
+Mr. Stein has investment power with respect to such shares.

+4,000 shares held for the benefit of Mr. Stein by the weinhouse Trust.
+Mr. Stein has investment power with respect to such shares 24,201 shares held in grantor retained annuity trusts of which Mr. Stein is the trustee and his children are the beneficiaries.